 A whistle pierce the air, and Coach Clemens bellows.
 "Raymond, come back!
 Pierce, go replace him!
 Shut it, Bisho.
 I'll put you back up later; the younger guys need their practice.
 Jackson, Cole, next time learn to support better when Tom sees an opportunity to attack!
 Michaelson, you weren't fast enough to fill in the defense!
 Work more on your burst speed.
 Loski, good job, but watch where you send the ball afterwards!
 Don't send it where there's no support!"

 "Yes, coach!" comes a chorus of replies from around the field.
-Matt Raymond, the freshmen who botched his part of the defense, jogs back to the bench, looking abash and depressed.
-Another freshmen, Pierce, goes up to take his place, giving Matt a sympathetic pat on the shoulder on the way.
+Matt Raymond, the freshman who botched his part of the defense, jogs back to the bench, looking abash and depressed.
+Another freshman goes up to take his place, giving Matt a sympathetic pat on the shoulder on the way.

 The kid takes a seat on the row below mine, head bowed, eyes downcast, looking like it's the end of the world.
 I scoot over so I'm behind him.

 "Don't worry too much about it," I say to him, trying to make my voice kind.
 "Nobody is perfect."

 He turns around and looks at me, startled.
 I think — I may be wrong — but I think he is close to tears.
 Freshmen tended to be overdramatic.
 They think if they make one little mistake, they won't get any play time, ever.

 "Tom is," he says, his voice thick.
 "Jeff Bisho is.
 Ingleton is.
 And Loski.
 He is."

 "No, they're not," I say, sighing.
 "Well.
 Tom may be.
 But I've seen all the rest make stupid mistakes."